INSPIRE-MIF/helpdesk-registry/helpdesk-management/README.md

 The diagram below shows the full helpdesk management cycle for each issue, from the initial stage when it is opened to the final stage when it is closed.
 It additionally includes and identifies the actions of the INSPIRE Registry team.

-**THE "Issue related to changes in a item" ITEM SHALL BE TRANSFORMED INTO A DECISION POINT (RHOMBUS) IN THE WORKFLOW GRAPHIC.**

-**THE "Is more info needed?"
-ITEM SHALL BE TRANSFORMED INTO A DECISION POINT (RHOMBUS) IN THE WORKFLOW GRAPHIC.**

-**THE WORKFLOW GRAPHIC IS LAKING THE OPTION OF ACCEPT A PROPOSAL WITH CHANGES (LABEL TO BE USED: 'APPROVED WITH CHANGES') - INTEGRATE THIS IN THE GRAPHIC.**

-**THE WORKFLOW AFTER 'Set label 'input required' ITEM, REQUIRES INPUTS FROM THE USER AND/OR THE INSPIRE REGISTRY TEAM - INTEGRATE THIS IN THE GRAPHIC.**

 ```mermaid
 %%{init: {"themeVariables": {"fontSize": "14px" }}}%%